openkinome/kinoml/docs/index.md

 # OpenKinome & KinoML

+Welcome to the Documentation of KinoML!
+The documentation is divided into two parts:

+    * **Getting started**: in this section you will learn how to use KinoML to filter and download data from a data base, featurize your kinase data so that it is ML friendly and train and evaluate a ML model on your featurized kinase data.
+You will also learn about the KinoML object model, and how to access each of these objects.
+We also provide a detailed examples of how to use every featurizer implemented within KinoML.

+    * **Experiment tutorials**: this section shows how to use KinoML to  ML structure-based experiments.
+All experiments are structure-based and they are all end to end, from data collection to model training and evaluation.

-The [OpenKinome](https://openkinome.org) initiative aims to leverage the increasingly available bioactivity data and scalable computational resources to perform kinase-centric drug design in the context of structure-informed machine learning and free energy calculations. `KinoML` is the main library supporting these efforts.
+KinoML falls under the [OpenKinome](https://openkinome.org) initiative, which aims to leverage the increasingly available bioactivity data and scalable computational resources to perform kinase-centric drug design in the context of structure-informed machine learning and free energy calculations. `KinoML` is the main library supporting these efforts.

 Do you want to know more about OpenKinome ecosystem?
 Check its [website](https://openkinome.org).